kbdevs/lootlabs-antibypass/README.md

 This project contains a Cloudflare Worker to block all bypass attempts of LootLabs content locker links by using the redirect API and referrer blocking.

+#### I have an updated version of this with more polish and analytics that I haven't gotten around to releasing yet

 ## Setup & Deployment

 1. Deploy the [Worker](https://github.com/kbdevs/lootlabs-antibypass/blob/main/SETUP.md)